Evaluation

 If you watch all 8 webinars, you will receive a certificate of completion.

-Are you looking for specific resources, individualized consultation or coaching, or a place to talk to fellow mentoring organizations about their evaluations?
-Register for our Evaluation Resource website at eval.albertamentors.ca.
-Recordings of previous Pre-Eval webinars will be available on the site.
-There are also discussion boards where you can connect with the facilitators of Pre-Eval and fellow mentoring organizations about evaluation topics and questions.
-Resources are continually shared there to support you in growing your evaluation capacity.
-Finally, you will be able to access coaching sessions through this website.
+Are you looking for specific resources or a place to talk to fellow mentoring organizations about evaluation?
+Register for ENGAGE, a website at engage.albertamentors.ca.
+Then, enroll yourself in the Evaluation course to access Pre-Eval recordings, discussion boards, and evaluation resources!
+The discussion boards are a place for you to connect with the facilitators of Pre-Eval and fellow mentoring organizations about evaluation topics and questions.
+Resources are also continually shared there to support you in growing your evaluation capacity.

 E-Eval